glouw/rr/README.md

 }
 ```

-Caution, values of type `null` can be inserted into maps.
+Values of type `null` can be inserted into maps.
 The `Exists` keyword
 can be used to check for such `nulls` by checking for the existence of a key:

 ```